 Remarkable results in less than a year

 Michael’s starting date was September 15, 2018, and the results that he got in less than a year are impressive.
 Given his engineering background, it is not surprising that he likes keeping track of measurements like blood pressure, glucose, and ketones.

 He has found that all his blood markers are now within a healthy range and that his gout has largely healed over time.
 His energy levels have also improved a lot, and as a consequence, he doesn’t require as much sleep.

 Some people lose weight rapidly when they start a keto diet, which was the case for Michael.
 “The weight came off faster than I could imagine, and it has been a consistent downward trajectory,” he explains.

 Within five months, he was 100 pounds (45 kilos) lighter.
 Now he’s intentionally stabilized his weight, down 106 pounds (48 kilos) from where he started, to continue fitting into the suit that he will wear at his daughter’s wedding.

 How he did it

 Michael didn’t do any exercise when he was losing weight since he was recovering from surgery.
 His experience has convinced him that exercise plays a small role in fat loss and that it isn’t necessary to reach one’s goals.
 “Weight loss is 90% about what you eat,” he clarifies, although he admits that there is a place for movement if you want to improve your fitness and mental health.
 In any case, he’s become more active and energetic as his size no longer hinders him.

 Michael’s keto philosophy is simple: “The key is just to keep carbs below 20 grams per day.”
 He has never counted calories or tried meeting specific fat macros.
-To make things easier for beginners, he recommends the video where Kristie Sullivan visually demonstrates what a typical keto plate looks like (watch the preview below — the full video is available for members here).
+To make things easier for beginners, he recommends the video where Kristie Sullivan visually demonstrates what a typical keto plate looks like (watch the preview below).